gmflau/Retail-Book-Demo/README.md

 > For your reference, [here's the doc](http://docs.datastax.com/en/datastax_enterprise/4.8/datastax_enterprise/srch/srchCql.html?scroll=srchCQL__srchSolrTokenExp) that shows some of things you can do

 OK!
 Time to work with some more interesting data.
 Meet Amazon book sales data:
->Note: This data is already in the DB, if you want to try it at home, [CLICK ME](http://github.com/chudro/Solr-Amazon-Book-Demo)
+>Note: This data is already in the DB, if you want to try it at home, [CLICK ME](https://github.com/chudro/Retail-Book-Demo)

 Click stream data:
 ```

-CREATE KEYSPACE amazon WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 3 };
+CREATE KEYSPACE retailer WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 3 };

-CREATE TABLE amazon.clicks (
+CREATE TABLE retailer.clicks (
     asin text,
     seq timeuuid,
     user uuid,